-Forensics and Future Conservation: LaCONES, Hyderabad
+Forensics and future conservation: LaCONES, Hyderabad

 Poaching is the biggest threat to tiger conservation in India.
 Confiscated tiger parts and blood samples taken from crime sites give clues about the identity and location of poached tigers as well as the humans involved in their murder.
 Scientists at India’s top wildlife forensics laboratory, Laboratory for the Conservation of Endangered Species (LaCONES) in Hyderabad, India, are on the frontline of solving these crimes.
 The lab also continues to pioneer conservation biology research in disease diagnosis, cryo-preservation, DNA banking and captive breeding programs.
 During my stay in Hyderabad in March 2015, I interviewed some of the scientists working in these areas.